These terms and conditions govern your use of the website alphaminr.com and its related

 NM

-Total nonoperating expense
+Total nonoperating expense, net

 $